showell/elm-py/articles/AboutDict.md

       False
 ~~~

 Fair enough.
-But let's cover the much more interesting case
+Let's cover the much more interesting case
 of non-empty dicts.

 ## Dict is a binary tree